stefanoborini/pep-keyword/PEP-XXX.rst

     C6. a[1, 2, Z=3, R=4] -> idx=(1,2);  kwargs={"Z":3, "R":4}
     C7. a[1, Z=3, 2, R=4] -> forbidden in agreement to function behavior

-Empty indexing a[] of course remains invalid syntax.
+Empty indexing ``a[]`` of course remains invalid syntax.

-Pros:
+Pros
+''''
 - Similar to function call, evolves naturally from it;
 - Use of keyword indexing with an object whose __getitem__ doesn't have a kwargs will fail in an obvious way.
   That's not the case for the other strategies.

-Cons:
+Cons
+''''
 - It doesn't preserve order, unless an OrderedDict is used;
 - Forbids C7, but is it really needed?
 - Requires a change in the C interface to pass an additional PyObject for the keyword arguments.

 Strategy 3: named tuple
 -----------------------